-The Java Relational Operators compare two variables and, what if we want to compare more than one condition?
-Very simple, Java logical operators will do the trick.
+The Relational Operators compare two variables, and what if we want to compare more than one condition?
+Very simple Java logical operators will do the trick, and the table below describes them with examples.

 ---|---|---|---|

-Let us see the truth tables behind the logical operators in Java for better understanding
+For a better understanding, let us see the AND and OR truth tables behind the logical operators in Java.

 Condition 1 | Condition 2 | Condition 1 && Condition 2 |